James Bond Girls

 However, as they flew back to Tokyo in a Cessna aircraft that she piloted, the deceitful Helga double-crossed Bond - she sabotaged the plane with a lipstick bomb and jumped out, parachuting to safety.
 Bond fortunately brought the crashing plane under control, and landed it before it exploded.

 Later, she met her fate at the hands of Blofeld, who summoned her to his office and questioned her and Osato about Bond still being alive.
-Osato blamed Helga: "I gave Number 11 the strictest orders to eliminate him...She failed."
+Osato blamed Helga for failing to kill Bond: "I gave Number 11 the strictest orders to eliminate him...She failed."
 Helga retaliated: "You should have killed him yourself.
 You had plenty of opportunity."

-Blofeld asserted she would be punished for her failure to kill Bond: "This organization does not tolerate failure" as he activated a hidden foot pedal, plunging her into a piranha pool of voracious fish where she was stripped to the bone.
+Blofeld asserted she would be punished: "This organization does not tolerate failure" as he activated a hidden foot pedal, plunging her into a piranha pool of voracious fish where she was stripped to the bone.

 Kissy Suzuki (Mie Hama)

-As part of Tanaka's (Tetsuro Tamba) (and Bond's) mission to defeat SPECTRE, Tanaka planned for Bond as "extra special cover" to "take a wife" -- he would marry Tanaka's own protege/agent Kissy Suzuki (Mie Hama), an Ama island pearl diver who would be known on the island.
+As part of Tanaka's (Tetsuro Tamba) (and Bond's) mission to defeat SPECTRE, Tanaka planned "extra special cover" for Bond, who had already undergone surgery to disguise himself as a Japanese fisherman.
+Bond would now "take a wife" -- he would marry Tanaka's own protege/ninja agent Kissy Suzuki (Mie Hama), an Ama island pearl diver who would be known on the island.

 Bond was not pleased that Aki (see above) couldn't be his chosen wife.
 Before seeing his bride-to-be, Bond asked: "Is she pretty?"
 Tanaka replied: "She has a face like a pig."
 Bond reacted: "To hell with that idea."